devops329/devops/instruction/awsCloudFormation/awsCloudFormation.md

 ### Definition resources to create

 The `Resources` section may contain one or more resources to create.
 In this case we are creating an S3 bucket.
 We start by specifying a template ID for the resource with the value of `S3Bucket`.
 The ID is only meaningful in the context of the template so that it can be referenced for creation, deletion, and use by other resources contained in the template.
 The type of the resource is defined by the [Type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) value of [AWS::S3::Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3-bucket.html).
-If you review the documentation for this type you will see that it has several properties you can set such as the BucketName, BucketEncryption, AccessControl, and LifecycleConfiguration.
+If you review the documentation for this type, you will see that it has several properties that you can set, such as the BucketName, BucketEncryption, AccessControl, and LifecycleConfiguration.
 Basically, you can create any AWS object and you are in complete control of how the object is defined.

 For this example, we defined the _BucketName_ to be the value of the template parameter **MyBucketName**.